HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

-<div class="new-content" markdown="1">The US Core Condition Profile has been split into the US Core Encounter Diagnosis Profile below and US Core Problems and Health Concerns Profile
+<div class="new-content" markdown="1">The US Core Condition Profile has been split into the US Core Condition Encounter Diagnosis Profile below and US Core Condition Problems and Health Concerns Profile
 </div><!-- new-content -->

 ﻿This profile sets minimum expectations for the [Condition] resource to record, search, and fetch a list of problems and health concerns associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
-For Encounter Diagnosis use the [US Core Encounter Diagnosis Profile].
+For Encounter Diagnosis use the [US Core Condition Encounter Diagnosis Profile].

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Problems and Health Concerns Profile:
+The following are example usage scenarios for the US Core Condition Problems and Health Concerns Profile:

 -   Query for a Patient’s current or historical problems and health concerns
 -   [Record or update] a Patient’s problems and health concerns